 You’ll still be entitled to your U.S. citizenship even if you become a naturalized ( a citizen) of another country, are employed in another country or vote in a foreign election.

-If you’re born in the U.S. you’re an American citizen (with the exception of being a child of a foreign diplomat).
+- If you’re born in the U.S. you’re automatically an American citizen (except children of foreign diplomats).

-- Citizens of other countries who weren’t born in the US may also be entitled to US citizenship through lawful immigration.
+- You may also be entitled to US citizenship through lawful immigration.

 - When you enter the US you must use your US passport even if you’re a dual national.